ShenzhenYAO/sastools/README.md

 1. Add a folder pix (icons, e.g., video, info, code, etc.)
 2. Add icons around the circle node to indicate whether there are video, code, etc in the description

+Question:
+would it help to update the current node positions? (check the current position of the element,
+    and save it into the x y of the node)

 Commit 157a
 1. change the substeps symbol to a circle